ZPump/zPump/indexer/photon/README.md

 - `RPC_URL` – Solana RPC endpoint used for block ingestion (defaults to devnet)
 - `DATABASE_URL` – Postgres connection string.
 If omitted the service runs in memory and periodically snapshots to `data/state.json`.
+When provided, the mint catalog is persisted to Postgres and automatically synced from on-chain.
 - `PORT` – HTTP port (default: 8787)
 - `PHOTON_URL` – optional upstream Photon/Helius endpoint.
 When provided the
   local cache is hydrated from this source on-demand.